dotnet/docs/docs/architecture/cloud-native/leverage-containers-orchestrators.md

 ## Challenges with monolithic deployments

 Traditionally, most applications have been deployed as a single unit.
-Such applications are referred to as a monoliths.
+Such applications are referred to as a monolith.
 This general approach of deploying applications as single units even if they are composed of multiple modules or assemblies is known as monolithic architecture, as shown in Figure 3-1.

 ![Monolithic architecture.](./media/monolithic-architecture.png)
 **Figure 3-1**.
 Monolithic architecture.